Insider Selling: Reading International, Inc. (NASDAQ:RDI) Insider Sells 2,750 Shares of Stock

 - On Friday, March 4th, James J. Cotter Living Trust sold 2,750 shares of Reading International stock.
 The stock was sold at an average price of $4.16, for a total transaction of $11,440.00.

 - On Tuesday, February 22nd, James J. Cotter Living Trust sold 2,750 shares of Reading International stock.
-The shares were sold at an average price of $4.42, for a total transaction of $12,155.00.
+The stock was sold at an average price of $4.42, for a total transaction of $12,155.00.

 - On Friday, February 11th, James J. Cotter Living Trust sold 2,750 shares of Reading International stock.
-The shares were sold at an average price of $4.38, for a total transaction of $12,045.00.
+The stock was sold at an average price of $4.38, for a total transaction of $12,045.00.

 - On Friday, February 4th, James J. Cotter Living Trust sold 2,750 shares of Reading International stock.
-The shares were sold at an average price of $4.19, for a total transaction of $11,522.50.
+The stock was sold at an average price of $4.19, for a total transaction of $11,522.50.

-Several large investors have recently modified their holdings of RDI.
-Eidelman Virant Capital lifted its stake in shares of Reading International by 111.5% during the fourth quarter.
-Eidelman Virant Capital now owns 885,010 shares of the company’s stock worth $3,611,000 after buying an additional 466,500 shares during the period.
-Wittenberg Investment Management Inc. increased its holdings in Reading International by 6.1% in the third quarter.
-Wittenberg Investment Management Inc. now owns 1,343,326 shares of the company’s stock valued at $6,797,000 after buying an additional 77,027 shares in the last quarter.
-Barclays PLC increased its holdings in Reading International by 240.7% in the third quarter.
-Barclays PLC now owns 5,124 shares of the company’s stock valued at $26,000 after buying an additional 3,620 shares in the last quarter.
-State Street Corp purchased a new position in Reading International in the second quarter valued at $170,000.
-Finally, Geode Capital Management LLC increased its holdings in Reading International by 4.4% in the third quarter.
-Geode Capital Management LLC now owns 162,641 shares of the company’s stock valued at $822,000 after buying an additional 6,819 shares in the last quarter.
-43.19% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in RDI.
+Barclays PLC lifted its stake in shares of Reading International by 240.7% during the third quarter.
+Barclays PLC now owns 5,124 shares of the company’s stock valued at $26,000 after buying an additional 3,620 shares during the period.
+Millennium Management LLC lifted its stake in shares of Reading International by 76.2% during the third quarter.
+Millennium Management LLC now owns 17,991 shares of the company’s stock valued at $91,000 after buying an additional 7,783 shares during the period.
+Gabelli Funds LLC lifted its stake in shares of Reading International by 30.7% during the third quarter.
+Gabelli Funds LLC now owns 41,600 shares of the company’s stock valued at $210,000 after buying an additional 9,770 shares during the period.
+BlackRock Inc. lifted its stake in shares of Reading International by 2.5% during the fourth quarter.
+BlackRock Inc. now owns 111,183 shares of the company’s stock valued at $449,000 after buying an additional 2,726 shares during the period.
+Finally, Geode Capital Management LLC lifted its stake in shares of Reading International by 2.7% during the fourth quarter.
+Geode Capital Management LLC now owns 166,990 shares of the company’s stock valued at $674,000 after buying an additional 4,349 shares during the period.
+43.19% of the stock is currently owned by institutional investors.

-Separately, StockNews.com began coverage on shares of Reading International in a report on Sunday, April 3rd.
-They set a “sell” rating for the company.
+A number of analysts recently commented on the stock.
+TheStreet raised shares of Reading International from a “d” rating to a “c-” rating in a report on Monday.
+StockNews.com started coverage on shares of Reading International in a report on Monday.
+They issued a “sell” rating on the stock.

 About Reading International (Get Rating)